inductiva/inductiva/README.md

 The user must specify the input directory, the simulation configuration file, the output directory and the device to run the simulation on.

-Find more examples of simulations at the [tutorials section](https://github.com/inductiva/inductiva/tree/main/demos).
+Find more examples of simulations in the [tutorials section](https://github.com/inductiva/inductiva/tree/main/demos).

 ## Manage Resources

 **Inductiva API** provides a simple way to manage the hardware resources used to run the simulations.
 Users can launch virtual machines, list the available machines and terminate them.
+This is a feature available only to admins.
 In this way, users do not need to wait for their simulations in a queue and can have full control of the hardware used.

 Start your machines and run your simulations: